Heroin Dependency & Addiction Treatment

 Severe Heroin Withdrawal Symptoms:

-Heroin withdrawal symptoms start within 6-12 hours of the last dose, peak in 2-3 days, and can be expected to last anywhere from 5 to 10 days in total.
-It is not uncommon to experience acute withdrawal symptoms for weeks following the withdrawal process.
+Heroin withdrawal symptoms start within 6-12 hours of the last dose, peak in 2-3 days, and can be expected to last anywhere from 5-10 days in total.
+It is not uncommon however, to experience acute withdrawal symptoms for weeks following the withdrawal process.

-Within the First 72 Hours
+Within the first 72 hours